Metric system: Everyday notions

-The basic units of the metric system have always represented commonplace quantities or relationships in nature; even with modern refinements of definition and methodology.
+The basic units of the metric system have always represented commonplace quantities or relationships in nature, even with modern refinements of definition and methodology.
 In cases where laboratory precision may not be required or available, or where approximations are good enough, the commonplace notions may suffice.

-Time
+Time, length, volume and mass

 The second is readily determined from the Earth's rotation period.
 Unlike other units, time multiples are not decimal.
 A second is 1/60 of a minute, which is 1/60 of an hour, which is 1/24 of a day, so a second is of a day.

-Length

 The length of the equator is close to 40000000 metres (more precisely 40075014.2 metres).
 In fact, the dimensions of our planet were used by the French Academy in the original definition of the metre.
 A dining tabletop is typically about 0.75 metres high.
 A very tall human is about 2 metres tall.

-Mass
+The mass of a litre of cold water is very close to 1 kilogram.
+Therefore, 1 millilitre of water occupies 1 cubic centimetre and has a mass of 1 gram.

-A 1-euro coin weighs 7.5 g; a Sacagawea US 1-dollar coin weighs 8.1 g; a UK 50-pence coin weighs 8.0 g.
+A 1-euro coin has a mass of 7.5 g; a Sacagawea US 1-dollar coin has a mass of 8.1 g; the mass of a UK 50-pence coin is 8.0 g.

 Temperature

-In everyday use, Celsius is more commonly used than Kelvin, however a temperature difference of one Kelvin is the same as one degree Celsius and that is defined as 1/100 of the temperature differential between the freezing and boiling points of water at sea level.
-A temperature in Kelvin is the temperature in Celsius plus about 273.
-Human body temperature is about 37 °C or 310 K.
+In everyday use, the Celsius scale is more commonly used than the Kelvin scale; however, a temperature difference of one kelvin is the same as one degree Celsius.
+A temperature in kelvins is the temperature on the Celsius scale plus about 273.
+Water freezes at about 0 C and boils at about 100 C at sea level; human body temperature is about 37 C.

-Length, mass, volume relationship

-The mass of a litre of cold water is 1 kilogram.
-1 millilitre of water occupies 1 cubic centimetre and weighs 1 gram.

-Relationship between candela and watt
+Brightness

-Candela is about the luminous intensity of a moderately bright candle, or 1 candle power.
-A 60 Watt tungsten-filament incandescent light bulb has a luminous intensity of about 800 lumens which is radiated equally in all directions (i.e. 4π steradians), thus is equal to I_{v} = 800 lm/4π sr ≈ 64 cd.
+A candela is about the luminous intensity of a moderately bright candle, or 1 candle power.
+A 60 watt tungsten-filament incandescent light bulb has a luminous intensity of about 800 lumens which is radiated equally in all directions (i.e. 4π steradians), thus is equal to I_{v} = 800 lm/4π sr ≈ 64 cd.

-Relationship between watt, volt and ampere
+Electricity

 A 60 W incandescent light bulb consumes 0.5 A at 120 V (US mains voltage).
 A 60 W bulb rated at 230 V (European mains voltage) consumes 0.26 A at this voltage.
 This is evident from the formula P = I V.